Getting Started in Adaptive Rowing

 Adaptive Rowing means that we try to modify the equipment for the users’ needs and ability as closely as possible.
 Rowing lends itself to all impairment groups, including those with visual impairment (VI), amputees, wheelchair users and those with learning difficulties (LD).

-Many British Rowing affiliated clubs offer Adaptive programmes and have accessible facilities.
+Many British Rowing affiliated clubs offer Adaptive Rowing programmes and have accessible facilities.
 However, if your local club does not offer anything officially they still may be able to help get you started within the sport.
-If you would like to have a go at rowing, email firstname.lastname@example.org and someone will be in touch to discuss your options.
+If you would like to have a go at rowing we suggest that you get in touch with one of Community Support Managers to discuss your options.

 Coaches and Volunteers